-Conduct of students in the studio
+• Conduct of students in the studio

-Rules of conduct pertaining to the specific studio, as instituted by the Head of the Department, shall apply to all students registered for the programme.
+Rules of conduct pertaining to the specific studio, as instituted by the Head of the Department and amended from time to time, shall apply to all students registered for the programme.
 No smoking, eating or drinking in the studios will be permitted.

-Work Integrated Learning:
+• Work Integrated Learning: